ReadAlongs/SoundSwallower/js/README.md

 `moduleResolution` to `"node16"` in your `tsconfig.json` [because Reasons](https://stackoverflow.com/questions/58990498/package-json-exports-field-not-working-with-typescript).

-Currently, because NPM, Webpack and friends are inscrutably complex and poorly documented, you will also need to add some stuff to your `webpack.config.js` to get the model files in your output, and if anyone can figure out how to make this happen automatically, please let me know:
+Currently, because it's not really clear how to distribute data with JavaScript packages, if you are using this with webpack, you will also need to add some stuff to your `webpack.config.js` to get the model files in your output, and if anyone can figure out how to make this happen automatically, please let me know (possibly it involves `new URL(..., import.meta.url)`):

 ```js
 const CopyPlugin = require("copy-webpack-plugin");